Orange Jasmine is popular for its exotic white flowers and intoxicating fragrance with minimal upkeep needs.

 Moreover, pruning is absolute when they start hosting pests like whiteflies, leaf scales, and sooty mold.

-Orange Jasmine: All About Growth
+Orange Jasmine: Growth Rate & Flowering Habit

 Orange Jasmine is a tropical plant with a moderate growth rate and grows up to 8-12 feet tall within 3-4 years.